MacMannes/stackmob-docs/sdks/ios/guides/offline-sync.md

 ### Per Request Fetch Policy

 Suppose you want to direct all of your fetches to the local cache, except during application launch, where you will make a few network calls to fetch down the latest server data.
-You can choose a specific cache policy for a save or fetch options with the `fetchPolicy` property of `SMRequestOptions`.
+You can choose a specific fetch policy with the `fetchPolicy` property of `SMRequestOptions`.

 Lets fetch all Todo objects since out last app launch: